-If a student is ill or must leave campus and cannot attend class, he or she should call the College Office as soon as possible (215.898.
-6341).
-If the student provides proper documentation of the illness, the student's professors will be notified by a representative of the College Office.
+If a student is ill or must miss class for any reason, he or she should notify the instructor and call the College Office as soon as possible (215.898.6341).
+If the student provides proper documentation of the illness, the student's professors will be emailed a confirmation by a representative of the College Office.